-The modified phase input joint transform correlator (preMPJTC) has the best detection efficiency with or without embedding noise.
-One reason for this performance is that preprocessing function automatically adjusts the background level, no matter if it is a nonzero level or not.
-Future work can involve the additive noise effect instead of embedding noise in the same fashion as in this paper.
+The modified phase input joint transform correlator (preMPJTC) has the best detection efficiencies with or without embedding noise and with 50% random additive noise in the reference type image.
+One reason for this performance is that preprocessing function automatically adjusts the background level, no matter if it is a nonzero level.
+Previous work [10] has the same approach, with the same input images but without additive noise.
+Those results had greater SCR coefficients than in this work.
+In conclusion the additive noise represents a higher perturbation than the embedding noise for these joint transform correlators.